RoxvilleRooster/easy-chair/expectations.md

 # Savage Worlds rules

-We'll be using Savage Worlds Deluxe Explorer's Edition (SWDEE) at least until Savage Worlds Adventure Edition (SWADE) is available.
+We'll be the Savage Worlds Adventure Edition (SWADE) rules.

 * Where possible, we want to follow the "Fast, Furious, and Fun" model
 * Before we begin a campaign, we determine the setting rules.
-Let's keep houseruling to a bare minimum
+Let's try keep houseruling to a minimum
 * At first, I do not expect new players to know the Savage Worlds rules but you should at least get a hold of the most recent Savage Worlds Test Drive
-* Characters will be awarded an average of 1 advance every 2 sessions
+* Unless we state otherwise, the heroes will be awarded an average of 1 advance every 2 sessions
 * If you miss a session, you get no credit for an advance and your character will operate as an allied extra
 <!-- * After a few sessions, I expect players to have a licensed copy of the SWDEE (an affordable $10 USD) -->